 Ok, we say all-inclusive.
 But that is dependent on different office providers and your contract.
 Typically speaking, though, serviced offices do include a whole bundle of costs that the alternative does not, such as:

 There are, of course, things that aren’t always included (robust bandwidth per office and size, parking, bike storage, for instance).
 The large costs encountered in owning an office, however, are largely accounted for in serviced offices.
+Always be sure to ask on your serviced office viewings.

 The book, The State of the Office, found that the average desk is only occupied for 45% of office hours.
 The remaining 55% tends to be spent in meetings, visiting clients, training, sick or on annual leave.